 GlobalPlatform Member Representative

+Mr. Mersh is a Security Architect within the Architecture and Technology Division at ARM.
+His focus has been on TrustZone technology and trusted execution environments (TEEs).
 Prior to joining ARM, Mr. Mersh worked on hardware security modules at Thales and in mobile security at TTPCom.
 During this time, he contributed to the Bluetooth specification and the development of the OMTP security standards for mobile devices.
+Mr. Mersh is the Editor of the Mobile Platforms Specification within the Trusted Computing Group in addition to contributing to the GlobalPlatform TEE Specifications Working Group. |